MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-protection.md

        When you choose all members or browse the directory, the users or groups must have an email address.
 In a production environment, users and groups nearly always have an email address, but in a simple testing environment, you might need to add email addresses to user accounts or groups.

        ###### More information about **Add any authenticated users**
        This setting doesn't restrict who can access the content that the label protects, while still encrypting the content and providing you with options to restrict how the content can be used (permissions), and accessed (expiry and offline access).
 However, the application opening the protected content must be able to support the authentication being used.
 For this reason, federated social providers such as Google, and onetime passcode authentication should be used for email only, and only when you use Exchange Online and the new capabilities from Office 365 Message Encryption.
-Microsoft accounts can be used with the Azure Information Protection viewer and Office 2016 Click-to-Run.
+Microsoft accounts can be used with the Azure Information Protection viewer and Office 365 apps (Click-to-Run).

        Some typical scenarios for the any authenticated users setting:
        - You don't mind who views the content, but you want to restrict how it is used.
 For example, you do not want the content to be edited, copied, or printed.